-All subsidiary, joint venture and associate companies are incorporated and have place of buisness as India except, the Kirloskar Brothers International B.V. is incorporated and has place of buisness as Netherland.
+All subsidiary, joint verture and associate companies are incorporated and have place of buisness as India except, the Kirloskar Brothers International B.V. is incorporated and has place of business as Netherland.
 KBL Synerge LLP a limited liability partnership was formed in year 2017 between Kirloskar Brothers Ltd, Mrs. Sneha Phatak and Synerge Overseas Pte.
 Ltd. This LLP has been created for a short term project.
-Following are the details of total capital and share of each partner in it
+Following are the details of total capital and share of each partner in it.

-details of total capital and share of each partner in it.

 Name of Partner Capital Contributed (Rs) Share in Partnership and profit (%)

 Kirloskar Brothers Limited 5,000 50

 Synerge Overseas Pte.
 Ltd 2,600 26

 Mrs. Sneha Phatak 2,400 24

 Total 10,000 100